- 2021-2022 Back to School Plan

 If students develop symptoms while at school:

-- They should be given and wear a non-medical mask, unless there are safety issues that prevent the person from wearing a mask.
+- They should wear a mask, unless there are safety issues that prevent the person from wearing a mask.

 - Parents or guardians should be notified to come and pick up their child immediately and follow public health advice regarding testing and isolation.